 - Boxers are intelligent and respond well to firm but fun training.
 They also have an independent streak and don't like to be bossed around or treated harshly.
 You'll have the biggest success in training your Boxer if you can make it fun for them.

 - Some Boxers take their guarding duties a little too seriously, while others may not exhibit any guarding instincts at all.

-The Boxer's ancestors were the German Bullenbeisser (a dog that descended from Mastiffs) and the Bulldog.
-The Bullenbeisser had been used as a hunting dog for centuries to hunt bear, wild boar, and deer.
-Its task was to catch and hold the prey until hunters arrived.
+The Boxer's ancestors were the German Bullenbeisser--a dog descended from Mastiffs--and the Bulldog.
+The Bullenbeisser was used as a hunting dog for centuries to hunt bear, wild boar, and deer.
+Their task was to catch and hold the prey until hunters arrived.
 Over time, Bullenbeissers lost their jobs on estates and began to be used by farmers and butchers to guard and drive cattle.

 The Boxer we know today was developed in the late 19th century.
 A Munich man named Georg Alt bred a brindle-colored female Bullenbeisser named Flora with a local dog of unknown origin.
 In the litter was a fawn-and-white male that was named Lechner's Box.
 This is believed to be the start of the line that would become the Boxer we know today.